Depression

 Experiencing depression during pregnancy, called prenatal or antenatal depression, affects about 10-20% of pregnant women and requires careful attention to both your mental health and your baby's wellbeing.

 The first step is to talk to your healthcare provider about your symptoms.
-Many women hesitate to discuss mental health concerns during pregnancy due to stigma or fear responses of judgment, but your doctor needs this information to provide the best care.
-Untreated Major depressive disorder during pregnancy can lead to complications such as poor prenatal care, inadequate nutrition, increased risk of preterm birth, and postpartum Major depressive disorder.
+Many women hesitate to discuss mental health concerns during pregnancy due to stigma or fear of judgment, but your doctor needs this information to provide the best care.
+Untreated depression during pregnancy can lead to complications such as poor prenatal care, inadequate nutrition, increased risk of preterm birth, and postpartum depression.
+Treatment options during pregnancy require careful consideration of benefits and risks.
+Therapy, particularly cognitive-behavioral therapy (CBT) and interpersonal therapy, is often the first-line treatment as it poses no risk to your baby.
+Many women find significant relief through therapy alone.